ansys/pysherlock/README.rst

 board, and system levels in early stage design.

-PySherlock provides Pythonic access to Sherlock's functions, enabling board and system levels in early stage design.
-The PySherlock library provides Pythonic access to Sherlock's functions, enabling users to automate and customize their specific workflows.
+PySherlock provides Pythonic access to Sherlock's functions, enabling users to automate and customize their specific workflows.

 With PySherlock, you can perform many tasks, including these:

-* Launch a Sherlock gRPC server and a Sherlock client
+* Launch a Sherlock gRPC server and a Sherlock client.
-* Import ECAD files and generate project reports
+* Import ECAD files and generate project reports.
-* Define lifecycle events and profiles
+* Define life cycle events and profiles.
-* Generate a stackup and update a stackup layer
+* Generate a stackup and update a stackup layer.
-* Update a project parts list
+* Update a project parts list.
-* Perform layer view operations such as updating a mount point's location
+* Perform layer view operations such as updating a mount point's location.
-* Export a trace or trace reinforcement model for integration with Ansys Workbench
+* Export a trace or trace reinforcement model for integration with Ansys Workbench.
-* Execute one or more analyses
+* Execute one or more analyses.

 Dependencies
 ------------

-You must have a licensed copy of `Ansys Sherlock <https://www.ansys.com/products/structures/ansys-sherlock>`_ installed either in your local or remote machine.
-When using a remote session, a connection to that remote machine must be available from your Python program.
+You must have a licensed copy of `Ansys Sherlock <https://www.ansys.com/products/structures/ansys-sherlock>`_ installed either on your local machine or a remote machine.
+To use a remote session, a connection to the remote machine must be available from your Python program.

 Documentation and issues